nikpapag/harness-governance-workshop/README.md

-# Lab 1 - Build
+# Lab 1 - Deploy to Prod

-### Summary: Setup a CI Pipeline, including running source code tests, building the executable, building and pushing the artifact to a remote repository
+### Summary: Setup a Pipeline, to deploy the backend to a production deployment

-### Outcome: A Deployable artifact
+### Outcome: A Deployment Pipeline

 ### Learning Objective(s):

-- Configure a basic pipeline using Harness CIE

-- Build and Deploy an artifact to a remote repository using Harness CIE

-- Run unit tests during the process to verify that the build is successful using Harness CIE
+- Understand the Harness Pipeline setup (including services and environments)